 Child Abuse.
-All states, the District of Columbia, American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands have specific laws which identify persons who are required to report suspected child abuse to an appropriate agency.
-Therefore, if you witness or suspect child abuse or neglect, whether inside or outside of Girl Scouting, always notify the appropriate council staff immediately and follow your council's guidelines for reporting your concerns to the proper agency within your state.
+All states, the District of Columbia, American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands, have specific laws that identify persons who are required to report suspected child abuse to an appropriate agency.
+Therefore, if you witness or suspect child abuse or neglect, whether inside or outside of Girl Scouting, always notify the proper council staff immediately and follow your council's guidelines for reporting your concerns to the appropriate agency within your state.
 For more information, please review these available resources:

-- U.S. Department of Health & Human Services Child Abuse and Neglect - U.S. Department of Health & Human Services: How to Report Child Abuse and Neglect - Mandatory Reporters of Child Abuse and Neglect: Mandatory Reporters - CDC Child Abuse and Neglect Prevention
+- Child Welfare Information Gateway about Child Abuse and Neglect

+- How to Report Child Abuse and Neglect

+- CDC Child Abuse and Neglect Prevention

 Mental Health and Safety.
-As an adult volunteer overseeing the activities and behaviors of young girls, and similar to child abuse, you may witness other signs of harmful tendencies such as self-harm.
-Self-harm can take a physical form such as cutting, burning, bruising, excessive scratching, hair pulling, poisoning, or drug use.
+As an adult volunteer overseeing the activities and behaviors of young people, you may witness other signs of harmful tendencies, such as self-harm.
+Self-harm can take a physical form, such as cutting, burning, bruising, excessive scratching, hair pulling, poisoning, or drug use.
 Other tendencies of self-harm are suicidal ideations that can be expressed verbally or with the written word.
-Another harmful expression involves harm to others which can be detected verbally or with physical aggression.
-If a situation of this nature is observed or comes to your attention in any form, always notify an appropriate council staff member immediately and follow your council guidelines with respect to next steps.
-The CDC provides informative guidance around identifying and responding to harmful behaviors: Self-Directed Violence and Other Forms of Self-Injury and also a section on at-risk youth Adverse Childhood Experiences (ACEs) Youth at Risk.
+Another harmful expression involves harm to others, which can be detected verbally or through physical aggression.
+If a situation of this nature is observed or comes to your attention in any form, always notify an appropriate council staff member immediately and follow your council 2025-2026 Safety Activity Checkpoints guidelines concerning the next steps.
+The CDC provides informative guidance around identifying and responding to harmful behaviors: Self-Directed Violence and Other Forms of Self-Injury and also a section on at-risk youth, Adverse Childhood Experiences (ACEs) Youth at Risk.
+Encourage Girl Scouts to consider earning mental wellness badges on the Mental Wellness and Inclusion page.

-Include Girl Scout Members with Disabilities.
-Girl Scouts is committed to making reasonable accommodations for any physical or cognitive limitations.
-Talk to Girl Scout members of all abilities and their caregivers.
-Ask about needs and accommodations.
-Always be sure to contact the location, facility, and/or instructors to ensure they are able to accommodate those with disabilities.
-For more information visit Disabled World.
-Whenever possible, the individual activity's safety activity checkpoints will provide additional resources specific to that sport or activity.
-Be sure to reference these resources when planning to include a Girl Scout member with a disability.
-Our goal is to include all girls with a desire to participate.
+Accommodate All Members.
+Girl Scouts is committed to reasonable accommodations for any physical or cognitive conditions.
+Talk to Girl Scout members of all abilities and caregivers; ask about needs and accommodations.
+Always contact the location, facility, and/or instructors to ensure they can accommodate all participants.
+For more information, visit Disabled World.
+The individual activity's safety activity checkpoints will provide additional resources specific to that sport or activity whenever possible.
+Our goal is to include all who have a desire to participate.